egeniq/EFDataMappingKit/README.md

 Using EFDataMappingKit
 ======================

-Let's take this example of JSON describing an user:
+Let's take this example of JSON describing a user:

 ```json
 {